The social, ethics and transformation committee comprises of L McCrae (chairperson), A Maizey and C Le Grange.

 The Group does not engage or condone the perpetration of any illegal acts in the conduct of its business.
 It is the policy of the Board to actively pursue and prosecute perpetrators of fraudulent or other illegal activities of which they become aware.

 The primary role of the committee is to supplement, support, advise and provide guidance on the effectiveness or otherwise of management’s efforts in respect of social, ethics and sustainable development-related matters which include:

-Meets monthly or more often if required to review detailed operating performance of the company and assesses capital allocation proposals in line with the board’s mandate.
+Meets monthly or more often if required to review the detailed operating performance of the Company and assesses capital allocation proposals in line with the Board’s mandate.

-The executive and investment committee comprises the group’s executive directors.
-It is responsible for the daily running of the group and regularly reviews current operations in detail and develops strategy and policy proposals for submission to the board.
+The executive and investment committee comprises the Group’s executive directors, the Jewellery and Watch Division Finance Executive and Managing Executives.
+It is responsible for the daily running of the Group and regularly reviews current operations in detail and develops strategy and policy proposals for submission to the Board.

-The CEO liaises on a regular basis with the CFO and other directors, with regard to matters concerning the daily running of the group to be raised at the committee meetings.
+The CEO liaises regularly with the CFO and other directors, concerning matters concerning the daily running of the Group to be raised at the committee meetings.
 The executive committee is responsible for, inter alia:

-None of the company secretaries detailed above acted as directors of any companies in the Group.
-Accordingly, the board is comfortable that at all times during the year, an independent relationship was maintained with the executive team, the board and the individual directors in terms of Section 3.84(h) of the JSE Listings Requirements.
+None of the Company secretaries detailed above acted as directors of any companies in the Group.
+Accordingly, the Board is comfortable that at all times during the year, an independent relationship was maintained with the executive team, the Board and the individual directors in terms of paragraph 3.84(h) of the JSE Listings Requirements.